elixirsydney/elixirsydney/meetups/2016-08/better_apis_with_graphql-josh_price/better_apis_with_graphql-josh_price-dddmelbourne.md

 ```

 ---
+# Better
 # Mental
 # Model

 ^ Easy to write and reason about queries

 ^ Same shape as resulting data

+^ Easy for client developers to understand

+^ No impedance mismatch between view and server

 ---
 # Strongly